SiriusUnity3DGameEngine/Udacity-VRDeveloper/README.md

 ## How to run

+- If you have an Android device, just install the apk located in the project's folder _Build_

 To run the VR experiences you will need to follow these steps:

 - Download the Google GVR SDK for Unity indicated on the README.md project